DOCUMENT TSC-2026/B24 · BLOG POST 24 · CONSUMER COMMERCE · REV. 01

 Taylor Sicard

-Early Shopify employee who built the Partner Program.
+Early Shopify employee who helped build and scale the Partner Program.
 Co-founded WIN Brands Group, scaling individual brands to eight figures and the portfolio to nine-figure revenue.
 Founded and sold getuptime.co to Tiny.
 Now advises DTC brands, Shopify app founders, and Fortune 500 commerce teams.

 Full background →

 I have advised brands at $600K annual revenue that genuinely needed Shopify Plus.
 I have advised brands at $3M annual revenue that absolutely did not.
-The $1M revenue threshold Shopify promotes as the typical upgrade point is a marketing approximation — it is not a decision framework.
+The $1M revenue threshold Shopify promotes as the typical upgrade point is a marketing approximation, it is not a decision framework.

 The revenue number is a proxy for the actual triggers: complexity of operations, checkout customization needs, team size, transaction volume, and whether the features you're paying for will actually be built and used.
 Use the revenue number as a starting point if you want.
 Just don't use it as the only input.